 Women repeated these same calls at the 1943 national conference which framed the Australian Women’s Charter mentioned at the outset.
 More than than 100 specific recommendations were made including action on economic security for women, support for a motherhood endowment, employment opportunity, action on violence, and uniform divorce laws.

 Seventy years later, in 2018, and despite extraordinary economic growth and national prosperity, we’re still having to make the case for equal pay.

 Women are still having to call for gender fairness in our superannuation system, even though the system has been in existence for over fifty years.
 For those women lucky enough to qualify for superannuation in this supposedly universal system, they enjoy considerably less financial resources than their male counterparts to carry into their retirement years.
 Mothers still remain materially unrewarded for doing the lion’s share of our society’s caring work.
-We know there is a serious inertia problem when a Senate Inquiry into economic security for women in retirement presents an impressive array of recommendations to the federal government in 2015, but there is no carry over into public policy commitments by either major party in the election campaign the following year.
+We know there is a serious inertia problem when a Senate Inquiry into Women’s Retirement Income presents an impressive array of recommendations to the federal government in 2015, but there is no carry over into public policy commitments by either major party in the election campaign the following year.

 Is the question of economic security for women – waged and unwaged – simply too vexed for our nation to handle?

 Our leaders can take the country to war within weeks.
 Are issues of wage justice and economic security for women so tricky they require several more decades to resolve?
 Or is it perhaps a case that no matter how well-intentioned have been all the campaigns over all the decades, they have nonetheless taken place on men’s terms, within a dominant political culture which still sees policy and budgets largely through masculinist lenses?